Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Techniques

+\tom{I think the following should be ok} The observation that, by taking longer random walks, we can learn critical information about the spectrum and avoid constructing a large packing, is the fundamental improvement over \cite{lee2008eigenvalue}.
+Our inequality is valid for all regular graphs and hence immediately implies a bound on the eigenvalue multiplicities for all graphs that satisfy a bound on the collision probability ratio.

-We then prove an upper bound on this quantity, $\gam^{CP}_G \leq 2^{O(d)}$ for Abelian Cayley graphs.
+Our second key contribution is an upper bound on $\gamma^{CP}_G$ for all Abelian Cayley graphs.
 To prove this statement, our challenge is to relate walks (not balls) of length $t$ to those of length $2t$ in an Abelian Cayley graph.
 First, we can see that in an Abelian Cayley graph, the endpoint of a walk is completely determined by how many times each generator is chosen, and not on their order.
 Therefore, we may replace the random walk by a random draw from a multinomial distribution, using $t$ samples of $d$ items each occurring with probability $1/d$.